 Reasons given Consider

 "Crashes are rare events" 36700 crashes occur every day.
 The

 more we drive, the more we are

 exposed to "rare" events, even for

 good drivers.
 1 in 4 of us will be

 seriously injured in a crash during

 our lifetime.

 "I'm not going far" 3 of 4 fatal crashes occur within 25

 miles (40 km) of home.

 "Belts are uncomfortable" We design our safety belts to enhance

 comfort.
 If you are uncomfortable -

 try different positions for the safety

 belt upper anchorage and seatback

 which should be as upright as

-possible; this can improve comfort.
+(47 .
+1 .
+2) possible; this can improve comfort.

 "I was in a hurry" Prime time for an accident.

 Belt-Minder® reminds us to take a few

-seconds to buckle up.
+(C - f - t - 1 - 1t 1 2t 1-2) seconds to buckle up.

 "Safety belts don't work" Safety belts, when used properly,

-reduce risk of death to front seat

-occupants by 45% in cars, and by
+reduce risk of death to front seat occupants by 45% in cars, and by

 60% in light trucks.

 "Traffic is light" Nearly 1 of 2 deaths occur in

-single-vehicle crashes, many when
+Traine is light single-vehicle crashes, many when

 no other vehicles are around.

 "Belts wrinkle my clothes" Possibly, but a serious crash can do

-much more than wrinkle your clothes,
+, and the second much more than wrinkle your clothes,

 particularly if you are unbelted.

 "The people I'm with don't Set the example, teen deaths occur 4

 wear belts" times more often in vehicles with

 TWO or MORE people.
 Children and

 younger brothers/sisters imitate

 behavior they see.